weronikadyczek/Azure-Analytics-and-AI-Engagement/sqldev/01 - Getting Started/01 - Getting Started.md

 # Getting Started

 In this workshop, you’ll get hands‑on with the SQL database in Microsoft Fabric.
 We'll begin by setting up a Fabric SQL database and loading sample data followed by trying out the Copilot-assisted querying (including NL2SQL).
-From there, you'll learn how to expose your data through APIs, connect seamlessly to applications, analytics and Power BI, and explore building Retrieval-Augmented Generat (RAG) application using SQL database in Microsoft Fabric.
+From there, you'll learn how to expose your data through APIs, connect seamlessly to applications, analytics and Power BI, and explore building Retrieval-Augmented Generation (RAG) application using SQL database in Microsoft Fabric.

 Along the way, we’ll review practical considerations for application lifecycle management, performance monitoring, and security.
 The focus of this workshop is to understand how to design, build, and operationalize end-to-end AI-ready applications using SQL database in Fabric as the core data backbone.